• Skip to primary navigation

 • Confirmation alert

-Simple alert: The simple alert has only an Ok button.
-These types of the alert are mainly used to display some information to the user.
+Simple alert: The simple alert has only an OK button.
+These alerts are mainly used to display some information to the user.

-Prompt alert: In this type of alert, you will get a text box with an Ok and cancel button.
-These types of the alert are mainly used when you need some more information at the time of running your automation script.
-To enter the information in the alert box, you can you the sendKeys() method.
+Prompt alert: In this type of alert, you will get a text box with an OK and cancel button.
+These alerts are mainly used when you need more information while running your automation script.
+To enter the information in the alert box, use the sendKeys() method.

-Confirmation alert: This type of os alerts are coming with an option to accept or dismiss.
+Confirmation alert: This operating system alert comes with an option to accept or dismiss.
 To accept the alert, you can use the alert.accept(), and to dismiss, you can use the method alert.dismiss().

 I hope you have an overall idea about the different types of alerts.
-Now you can easily understand how you can handle different types of alert easily.
+Now, you can easily understand how to handle different types of alerts.

 How to handle Alerts in Selenium WebDriver?

-Handling alerts is one of the tricky tasks, but Selenium WebDriver provides some of the predefined methods, which makes the handling process so easy.
+Handling alerts is one of the tricky tasks, but Selenium WebDriver provides some predefined methods, making the handling process easy.

-When we are executing our automation script, we are creating an object of browser class, and that driver object has control over all the browser operations even on alert too.
-For handling the alert, you can use the alert interface methods to perform required operations.
+When executing our automation script, we create an object of the browser class, and that driver object has control over all the browser operations, even on alert.
+To handle the alert, you can use the alert interface methods to perform the required operations.

 Alert Methods:

-• Void accept(): When you call this method it will click on the Ok button. driver.switchTo().alert().accept();
+• Void accept(): When you call this method, it will click the OK button. driver.switchTo().alert().accept();

-• String getText(): By using this method you can get the alert message. driver.switchTo().alert().getText();
+• String getText(): This method lets you get the alert message text. driver.switchTo().alert().getText();

 • Void sendKeys(String stringToSend): This method will help you to send data to the alert box. driver.switchTo().alert().sendKeys(“Text”);